How to Turn Images Into Videos With AI | Stratboost

 AI image to social video prompt

-Animate this AI-generated campaign image into a short social video.
+Animate this AI-generated campaign image into a short vertical social video.
 Add smooth camera movement, atmospheric depth, subtle motion in the background and a polished branded feel.
 Keep the main subject clear and avoid changing the core composition.

 Website hero video prompt

 Turn this image into a clean website hero video.
 Use slow, elegant motion with minimal distraction.
-Keep the subject stable, add soft depth, and make the result feel polished, calm and premium.
+Keep the subject stable, add soft depth and make the result feel polished, calm and premium.

 Common image-to-video mistakes